LorenzoPiombini/Database/README.md

 note the flag -k, this provide an id for the record that you are adding or creating, you will use this key for CRUD operation.

-## IMPORTANT
+## Note

-as for now you have to supply the key manually, it would make more sense if the program took care of the key authomatically, I am working on this.
+Currently, you must manually supply a key for CRUD operations.
+Future versions will aim to automate key management.
 ___________________________________________________________________________________

 the flag that you can provide as for now, are: